Colonial Spanish horse: Modern horses

 A number of breeds in Latin America with Iberian DNA markers are of Spanish type and origin.
-(Note: This include the Argentine Criollo, Brazilian Criollo, Campolina, Chilean Criollo, Chilote, Mangalarga, Mangalarga Marchador, Pantaneiro, Paso Fino, Peruvian Paso, and Venezuelan Spanish.)
+(Note: This include the Argentine Criollo, Brazilian Criollo, Campolina, Chilean Criollo, Chilote horse, Mangalarga, Mangalarga Marchador, Pantaneiro, Paso Fino, Peruvian Paso, and Venezuelan Spanish horse.)
 Many of these breeds come from different North American foundation bloodstock, and some have haplotypes not found in North America.